jagdish4501/Chill_Down/README.md

 - Giving Personalized Solutions accordingly
 - Real life motivational stories that connect the user’s sentiments (recommending system)
 - For Critical Users(highly stressed) we recommend Psychologists.
-- Chatbot for general Queries related to mental health.
+- Chatbot for general Queries related to mental health of user.